-Man dead after being hit by garbage truck in Ware
+Officials: man working in his yard hit, killed by garbage truck

-One person has died following a crash Thursday morning in Ware.
+One person is dead following a crash Thursday morning in Ware.

-Mary Carey, spokesperson for the Northwestern District Attorney's office, said that one man is dead after he was struck by a garbage truck around 9:30 a.m. on Church Street.
+Mary Carey, spokesperson for the Northwestern District Attorney's office, said that one man died after he was struck by a garbage truck around 9:30 a.m. on Church Street.

+Carey added that the victim, whose name has not been released, was working in his yard when the truck driver lost control of the vehicle.

-Our crew on-scene reports that the trash truck came to a stop on a lawn.
-That truck is heavily damaged and also hit a telephone pole.
+That trash truck came to a stop on a lawn, was heavily damaged, and also hit a telephone pole.

 That pole is down and National Grid is on-scene to cut the power so emergency crews can work.